COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 Back to Top

-CRIMINAL PENALTIES: While in a foreign country, an individual is subject to that country’s laws and regulations, which can differ significantly from those in the United States. and may not afford the protections available to the individual under U.S. law.
-The trial process and typical investigation/prosecution timeline in Mexico is significantly different from that in the United States, and procedures may vary from state to state.
+CRIMINAL PENALTIES: While in a foreign country, an individual is subject to that country's laws and regulations, which can differ significantly from those in the United States – and may not afford the protections available to the individual under U.S. law.
+The trial process and typical investigation/prosecution timeline in Mexico is significantly different and longer from that in the United States, and procedures may vary from state to state.
 Penalties for breaking the law can be more severe than in the United States for similar offenses.
 Persons violating Mexican laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possession, use or trafficking in illegal drugs in Mexico are severe, and convicted offenders can expect long jail sentences and heavy fines.
 If you break local laws in Mexico, your U.S. citizenship will not help you avoid arrest or prosecution.
 It is very important to know what is legal and what is illegal wherever you go.
 If arrested in Mexico, a U.S. citizen must go through the foreign legal process including possible charge or indictment, prosecution, possible conviction and sentencing, and any appeals process.
 Within this framework, U.S. consular officers provide certain services to U.S. citizens and their families, including information about local attorneys, and advocacy to ensure fair and humane treatment.

 Sexual Crimes: Sexual exploitation of children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 Soliciting sexual services of a minor is illegal in Mexico, and is punishable by imprisonment.
 The Mexican government has announced an aggressive program to discourage sexual tourism.
 Police authorities in the state of Baja California recently began enforcement of anti-pedophile legislation.